 Today is my last day in Seattle, and last night I wanted to see her and live in one of those moments before I officially drove South to my new home in Portland.
 It’s not like I’ll never come back here, but it’s a different sensation … residing versus visiting … and I wanted to feel it while I was still a part of the city.
 So I picked her most iconic spot to say my goodbyes: the Space Needle.

 I’ve been up the Space Needle several times … too many to remember yet not quite enough to feel like it was enough.
-It’s the obligatory place to bring family and friends when visiting from out of town, and since it’s just two blocks from my apartment it was a quick trip.
+It’s the obligatory place to bring family and friends when visiting from out of town, and since it’s only two blocks from my apartment it was a quick trip.
 My last few days here have been a hectic and frantic frenzy of scheduling movers, packing my gear and also trying to fit in a bit of work in-between.
 That, and Brian and I are also trying to personalize and beautify our new home in Portland, which we officially owned as of one week ago today.
 To say I’ve been busy is an understatement.

 So I went up the elevator with a few other couples, (my date was my camera strapped across my shoulder), made my way to the outer deck of the Space Needle and started walking in a circle clockwise around the top.
 I think I made about 20 laps, but I’m not sure … I stopped counting after a dozen or so.
 While walking I could look out into the city and pinpoint all of the beautiful photography spots I had found with friends.
 I could see the whole city from there, and with it I saw the timeline of my short one-year affair I had with this beautiful city.
 I kept walking until the sun went down.